bahner/go-pubsub-daemon/README.md

 Easy peasy.
 Lemon squeezy.

-If you run a server on most any computer it will connect to peers with the same rendezvous string: `myspace` by default.
+If you run a server on most any computer it will connect to peers with the same rendezvous string: `/ma/0.0.1` by default.

 ## TL;DR

 Docker: `make all && docker-compose up`
 Development: `make serve`
-Install: `make install # Installs to /usr/local/myspace-pubsub-daemon by default.`
+Install: `make install # Installs to /usr/local/go-pubsub-daemon by default.`

 ## API